Electronics Research Center: History

+The ERC opened in September 1964 as the successor to the North Eastern Operations Office, which opened in July 1962.
+The Center took over the administration of contracts, grants, and other NASA business in New England previously housed at the North Eastern Operations Office.

-The Center was located in Cambridge after Massachusetts politicians unsuccessfully lobbied for the Manned Spacecraft Center.
-The center started its operations in Technology Square on Main Street while its campus was being built on Broadway.
-The location of the ERC allowed it to take advantage of the proximity to MIT, and to a lesser extent, it benefited from proximity to Harvard University, the MIT Lincoln Laboratory, the Air Force Cambridge Research Laboratories, and the electronics industry located along Massachusetts Route 128.
-At the time of the Center's founding, the technical, industrial, and commercial aspects of microelectronics were ascendant, especially in the Boston-Cambridge Technopolis.
+The center began operations in Technology Square on Main Street while its campus was under construction on Broadway, across the street from MIT at Kendall Square.
+Its location allowed it to take advantage of its proximity to MIT, and to a lesser extent Harvard University, the MIT Lincoln Laboratory, the Air Force Cambridge Research Laboratories, and the electronics industry located along Massachusetts Route 128.

 Nature of research

-Research at the ERC was conducted in ten different laboratories:
+Research at the ERC was conducted in ten laboratories: